codihuston/ustrending/docs/development.md

    > aforementioned port over `http`.

 2. API Server: `localhost:8080/api`
-3. API Server: `localhost:8080/trends-api` (development only, this will not be accessible publically in production)
+3. Private API Server: `localhost:8080/trends-api` (development only, this will not be accessible publically in production)
 4. Redis Server: you can access it on your host at `localhost:6379` out-of-box, or via the k8s pod itself.